QuantumQuadrate/CsPyController/README.md

  * colorama (pip install colorama) -> for colored output logs
  * colorlog (pip install colorlog) -> for colored output logs
  * pyzmq (pip install zmq) -> zmq communication for origin and pypico server
+ * dicttoxml -> used for some labview xml communication (I forked the main copy of this to fix some annoying things)
  * origin (see below)

 ### On Ubuntu